-Since the early days of the prison, incarcerated females have been supervised by matrons.
+Since the early days of the prison, incarcerated women have been supervised by matrons.
 In honor of Women’s History Month, Inside CDCR takes a closer look at some of the women working in a male-dominated environment.
 Their efforts laid the foundation for women to follow a century later.

 San Quentin’s first matron